dgp1130/blog/src/www/posts/ctor.md

   inherent in the builder design pattern.
-* Composing builders throughout an inheritance hierarchy can be quite complex (though not impossible) and requires coordination between different classes in the hierarchy as well as adherence to custom API contracts, such as subclass constructors propagating black-boxed data to the superclass. `ctor<T>` provides a much cleaner and more uniform interface to this concept.
+* Composing builders throughout an inheritance hierarchy can be quite complex (though not impossible) and requires coordination between different classes in the hierarchy as well as adherence to custom API contracts. `ctor<T>` provides a much cleaner and more uniform interface to this concept.
 * With `ctor<T>`, the compiler **requires** developers to always use this pattern, preventing devs from cornering themselves into a bad design which is difficult to get out of without breaking API contracts.